jitsi/lib-jitsi-meet/doc/API.md

     10. disableSimulcast - boolean property.
 Enables/disables simulcast.
     11. enableWindowOnErrorHandler - boolean property (default false).
 Enables/disables attaching global onerror handler (window.onerror).
     12. disableThirdPartyRequests - if true - callstats will be disabled and the callstats API won't be included.
+    13. analyticsScriptUrl - (optional) custom url to search for the analytics lib, if missing js file will be expected to be next to the library file (the location it is sourced from)

 * ```JitsiMeetJS.JitsiConnection``` - the ```JitsiConnection``` constructor.
 You can use that to create new server connection.